 - Select “add polygon” from top toolbar (Pic.
 1).

-4. Go to aforementioned pop-up window and pick up your favourite colour, however it’s good to set the similar to flooding river colour.
+4. Go to the aforementioned pop-up window and pick up your favourite colour, however, it’s good to set the similar to flooding river colour.
 You can set the opacity also.
-I advice you to put around 90-100%.
+I advise you to put around 90-100%.
 Do the same both for lines and area (Pic.
 5).

-5. Go to “Altitude” sheet and toggle the “Absolute” option rather that “Clamped to ground” selected as a default (Pic.
+5. Go to “Altitude” sheet and toggle the “Absolute” option rather than “Clamped to the ground” selected as default (Pic.
 6,7,8).

-6. On your left side you can adjust the altitude value.
+6. On your left side, you can adjust the altitude value.
 Remember that altitude value 0 m is equal the sea level!
-To set right altitude value for the area of your surveillence set the cursor into river bed and see the elevation value in the bottom right corner (pic.
+To set right altitude value for the area of your surveillance set the cursor into the river bed and see the elevation value in the bottom right corner (pic.
 9).

 My examples of flood simulation

 - Cambridge (United Kingdom)